 b.
 Nor are your ways My ways: God doesn’t act the way we do.
 He does things His way, and His ways are often not our ways.
 We get into a lot of trouble when we expect that God should act the way we do.

 c.
-How far is the distance between God’s thoughts and ours?
+For as the heavens are higher than the earth: How far is the distance between God’s thoughts and ours?
 How far is the distance between His ways and ours?
-The distance is a great as the heavens are higher than the earth.
+The distance is as great as the heavens are higher than the earth.

 ii.
 The difference and distance between God and man is revealed, not to discourage us from seeking Him, but to keep us humble as we seek.
 “You may conclude that it is not intended that you should understand the infinite, for you are told that his thoughts and ways are far above you; but you are required to seek him while he may be found, and call upon him while he is near.”
 (Spurgeon)